 Maria Garza is a jack of all trades kind of tattoo artist, and a master of all as well.
 Her tattoos range in style from small and delicate pieces defined by soft linework and intricate detail to larger pieces with bold blacks and deep colours, often depicting hyper realistic imagery.

 It’s difficult to give examples when it comes to Garza’s artwork, given what an incredible range she has.
 Her tattoos range from surrealist imagery to lifelike landscapes, floral arrangements, geek tattoos, and even more besides.
-She is an LA tattoo artist defined by her range in both style and theme, with nothing really being off limits, though she certainly does excel at her softer black-and-grey tattoos.
+She is an LA tattoo artist (who also works in NYC) defined by her range in both style and theme, with nothing really being off limits, though she certainly does excel at her softer black-and-grey tattoos.

 Bryce Oprandi is another old school tattoo artist that avoids the trappings of neotrad while still modernising the old school style with a beautiful colour palette that really pops, and new interpretations of classic old school designs like pinup girls, flowers, tigers, and wolves.